getfrom/beginner--/README.md

 # beginner--
-These codes are used for collecting information by myself, welcome to communicate!
+These codes are just out of interest, welcome to communicate!